NelminDev/NDCore/usage/Introduction.md

 ## Documentation Structure

+The documentation includes standalone files for core components:

+- [**Integration.md**](Integration.md) - Guide for integrating NDCore into your projects
+- [**NDCore.md**](NDCore.md) - Documentation for the main NDCore class
+- [**NDPlugin.md**](NDPlugin.md) - Documentation for the NDPlugin base class

-The documentation is organized into subdirectories that mirror the package structure of the NDCore library:
+Additionally, the documentation is organized into subdirectories that mirror the package structure of the NDCore
+library:

 1. [**builders/**](builders/Introduction.md) - Documentation for fluent builders (ItemBuilder, TextBuilder, etc.)
 2. [**events/**](events/Introduction.md) - Documentation for custom events (PlayerFreezeEvent, etc.)